 - Decreased ability to concentrate.

 - Depression.
-Interestingly, depression can cause fatigue, can be caused by fatigue, and can be confused with fatigue.
+Interestingly, depression can cause fatigue, can be caused by fatigue, and can therefore be confused with fatigue.

 - Impaired short-term memory.